Homey Energy Management

 The Homey Energy dongle has a built-in splitter for another P1 reader.
 Most smart meters only have one P1 port.
 If you have an EV charging station that uses a physical cable for load balancing, your P1 port is already occupied, so you’d need a cheap splitter that doesn’t always work.
 The Homey Dongle solves this problem, because you can plug your car charger P1 interface into the dongle.

-This ensures that you do not get an extremely high load on your electricity phases, which would cause your earth leakage circuit breaker to trip.
+This ensures that you do not get an super high load on your electricity phases, which would cause your earth leakage circuit breaker to trip.

 Usage: Identify Power Hungry Devices

-While the most P1 dongles show you what energy enters (and leaves) your home, the real “Energy Transition” win happens when you tackle the individual big spenders.
+Most P1 dongles show you what energy enters (and leaves) your home, the real win happens when you find the individual big spenders.

-Homey’s Energy tab is a powerful insight, but it reaches its full potential when you measure at the socket level.
+Homey’s Energy tab is a powerful insight, but it gives you the best insight when you measure at socket level.

 Let me explain.